carlo-ev/FrequencyAnalyzer/README.md

 FrequencyAnalyzer
 =================

-Simple Java project with the sole purpose of Decrypting messages through Frequency Analyzis
+Simple Java project with the sole purpose of Decrypting messages through Frequency Analysis